hemahemapathi/Project-Management-Tool---Frontend/README.md

  #  PROJECT MANAGEMENT TOOL

- 1. Overview  :
+ 1. OVERVIEW  :

        - The frontend of the Project Management Tool is crafted with React.js and Bootstrap to create a user-friendly, responsive interface.
 It enables users to manage projects and collaborate effectively within teams.

- 2. Access the Application  :
+ 2. ACCESS THE APPLICATION  :

        -  Open your browser and navigate to http://localhost:3000.

- 3. Login Instructions :
+ 3. LOGIN INSTRUCTIONS :

      Please follow the login instructions below based on your role in the system: